-English, PDF, 499kb
+English, PDF, 308kb

-English, PDF, 1,521kb
+English, PDF, 356kb

-English, PDF, 840kb
+English, PDF, 253kb

-The 2012 annual report on the OECD Guidelines for Multinational Enterprises provides an account of the actions taken by the adhering governments over the 12 months to June 2012 to enhance the contribution of the Guidelines to the improved functioning of the global economy and focuses on how NCPs are working to improve their mediation skills.
+The annual reports on the OECD Guidelines for Multinational Enterprises provide an account of the actions the adhering governments have taken over the previous 12 months to enhance the contribution of the guidelines to the improved functioning of the global economy.

 The AMNE database presents detailed data on the activities of foreign affiliates in OECD countries (inward and outward activity of multinationals).
 The data indicate the increasing importance of foreign affiliates in the economies of host countries, particularly in production, employment, value added, research and development, labour compensation and exports.